Sandrah01/CUSTOMER-SEGMENTATION/README.md

 8. Settlement size categorical {0,1,2} The size of the city that the customer lives in.
 0=small / 1=mid-size / 2=big

-we are going to check the following:
-1. How the customers income influence what they buy.
-2. The category of customers.
-3. Correlation between custmers age and income.